SharePoint/PnP-Guidance/articles/app-model-recipe-remote-timer-jobs.md

 Summary
 -------

 The approach you take to implement timer jobs is different in the new app model than it was with Full Trust Code.
 In a typical Full Trust Code (FTC) / Farm Solution scenario, SharePoint Timer Jobs were created with the SharePoint Server Side Object Model code, deployed via Farm Solutions and managed in the SharePoint Central Administration web site.
 SharePoint handles both the scheduling and the execution of the timer job in this scenario.

 In an app model scenario, timer jobs are created and scheduled outside of SharePoint.
 SharePoint is not responsible for the scheduling or the execution of the timer job in this scenario.

-High Level Guidelines
+High-Level Guidelines
 ---------------------

-As a rule of a thumb, we would like to provide the following high level guidelines for creating timer jobs.
+As a rule of a thumb, we would like to provide the following high-level guidelines for creating timer jobs.

 - Timer jobs should be implemented outside of SharePoint.
 - Scheduling timer jobs should be implemented outside of SharePoint.